ollama/ollama/docs/api.md

 #### Request (with images)

-To submit images to multimodal models such as `llava` or `bakllava`, you can provide an array of base64-encoded images in the `images` parameter:
+To submit images to multimodal models such as `llava` or `bakllava`, provide a list of base64-encoded `images`:

 ```shell
 curl http://localhost:11434/api/generate -d '{